janaagaard75/desert-walk-solitaire/README.md

 ## TODO

-- Include number of card values in send JSON when the game is over.
 - Difficulty selector.
   - How should the selector look?
 How would the icons for easy and hard look?
 - Game lost screen.